M.A. Computing and the Arts Master of Arts

 Admission criteria: First degree with at least 180 credits in a related discipline in the fields of music, sound, media design and others (non-consecutive)

-Winter-term: For Non-EU Applications: 15 May / For EU: 15 July (Application as alternate for vacated places is possible up until the beginning of the respective semester.)
+Applications for vacated places are possible up until the beginning of the respective semester.

 Computing and the Arts: Identifying problems and creating artificial and technological solutions informed by technology and artistic practice